-I asked on instagram the other day which is favourite among yam, plantain and fish and the vote went to all 3.
+I asked on Instagram the other day which is favourite among yam, plantain and fish and the vote went to all 3.
 Nigerians don’t joke with these foods.
-We love it but i love mackerel more.
-I must say this that, if all you use your suya spice for is meat and chicken then you are still on a very long thing and if you are yet to combine suya spice with pepper soup spice then ok o.
-Thats all I can say, gist and recipe for another gracious day, before that time comes, let us enjoy this lovely meal here… get your apron on and lets cook to impress this Christmas…
+We love it but I love mackerel more.
+I must say this that, if all you use your suya spice for is meat and chicken then you are still on a very long thing.
+If you are yet to combine suya spice with pepper soup spice then ok o.
+That’s all I can say, gist and recipe for another gracious day before that time comes, let us enjoy this lovely meal here.
+Get your apron on and lets cook to impress this Christmas.

-Disclaimer: please don’t hold me responsible if you get addicted to this recipe and can I just say it is not for Christmas alone.
+Disclaimer: please don’t hold me responsible if you get addicted to this recipe.
+Can I just say quickly that it is not for Christmas alone?
 It can be eaten and enjoyed any time of the year

 What you will need

-Plantain (pieces depending on number you are catering for)
+Plantain (pieces depending on the number you are catering for)

 Mackerel fish, cleaned and gutted

-Liquid hot maggi substitute with seasoning of choice
+Liquid hot Maggi substitute with a seasoning of choice